 A: In the event of a water emergency, the shut-off to your home can be your best friend!
 The valve is usually located directly in front of or just past your meter box where the service line comes in.
 Typically this is near the street, so try to look for it first.
 If you can't find it, call us at 843-785-6224 and we'll be glad to help!

 Q: There is a pump station (lift station) close by with a red light on and a loud buzzing alarm, what should I do?

 A: Most of our Pump or Lift Stations are monitored by our telemetry system, so chances are a SIPSD employee is already on the way to investigate the problem.
 However, you can call 843-785-6224 to check on our response status.
-After 4 P.M., the same number can be called, but you will reach our answering machine which will then page our on-call employees.
+After 4:30 P.M., the same number can be called, but you will reach our after hours answering service, which will then notify our on-call employees.
 Please do not try to reset or silence the alarm.
 We'll be there as soon as possible to silence the alarm and fix the problem.

-Q: I'll be renting property in your service area, how do I set-up water and sewer service?
+Q: I'll be renting a property in your service area, how do I set up water and sewer service?

-A: Please download the proper form from our "Downloadable Documents" page, print the form out, complete the form, and turn the form in at our Administration Office on Genesta Street.
-Or you may stop by the Administration Office and get the form there.
-Any questions please feel free to call us.
-843.785-6224.
+A: Please download the "Tenant Application" from our "Forms" page, complete the form, and turn the form by email or at our Administration Office located at 2 Genesta Street.
+You may also stop by the Administration Office and get the form there.
+Any questions please feel free to call us at (843) 785-6224.

 Q: I have questions about backflow prevention, who should I talk to?

 A: Please call us at 843-785-6224 between the hours of 8:30 A.M. to 4:30 P.M.
 Monday-Friday and we'll be glad to assist you!